 Liberal Arts & Professional Studies

-Indigenous Studies addresses the multiple issues faced by Indigenous communities in Canada and around the world.
-Relying on theories developed by Indigenous peoples, the teachings of Elders, participation in ceremonies, and a focus on treaty relationships, York’s program is unique in its additional focus on Metis identities, non-status and/or urban Native peoples, and Indigenous-Black relations.
+Indigenous Studies addresses the multiple experiences of Indigenous communities in Canada and around the world.
+This program relies on theories developed by Indigenous scholars, Elder teachings, ceremonies, and a focus on treaty rights and relationships.
+Other areas include focusing on Metis identities, non-status and/or urban Native peoples and Indigenous-Black relations.

 Contact us at firstname.lastname@example.org